Locations:

 Prune Belly Syndrome

-Prune belly syndrome is a rare condition that gets its name because weak or absent abdominal wall muscles make an infant’s belly look wrinkled.
-Other condition features include undescended testicles and urinary system problems.
+Prune belly syndrome is a rare condition that gets its name because weak or absent abdominal wall muscles make your infant’s belly look wrinkled.
 Treatment depends on condition severity.
 Some babies don’t survive, some require many surgeries and others grow and lead fairly normal lives.

 Overview